awsk1994/VultantGlasses_Alpha/README.md

 ## TODO:
 ### High (Essential) Priority:
- - Notification message -> filter by app name -> add a boolean switch thing.
  - [BUG] status is "connecting to device" after choosing a device to connect and connected successfully.
- - Implement persistence storage for notes, cue-card, settings.

  - Turn on Bluetooth (Android) design + permissions
+   - control bleState (in MenuScreen)
  - Alert on BleError and suggest actions (eg. restart bluetooth)
+ - Implement persistence storage for notes, cue-card, settings.

+ - react-native permissions implementation on iOS.

+ - Notification message -> filter by app name & add a boolean switch thing.
+ - notification name filter: eg. com.whatsapp -> whatsapp
  - Prettify Settings
- - Start implementing slides part.
+ - Language selection

 ### Medium (Good to have) Priority:
  - Centralize styles
  - Try to connect to saved BLE.
 If fail, alert and suggest to go choose device page.